Faveod/arel-extensions/README.md

 Warning:

 - ⚠️ Time Zone names are specific to each RDBMS.
-While `PostgreSQL` and `MySQL` have overlaping names (the ones prefixed with `posix`), you should always read your vendor's documentation. `SQL Server` is a black sheep and has its own conventions.
+While `PostgreSQL` and `MySQL` have overlapping names (the ones prefixed with `posix`), you should always read your vendor's documentation. `SQL Server` is a black sheep and has its own conventions.
 - ⚠️ Daylight saving is managed by the RDBMS vendor.
 Choose the approptiate time